eclipse-openj9/openj9-docs/docs/vgclog_balancedexamples.md

 ```

+The `<gc-start>` element provides a snapshot of the free memory available in the heap and the status of marked objects.
+At the start of the increment, the heap is 35% free, with 1094 MB (1147142144 B) of the total 3072 MB (3221225472 B) heap size free.

+The `<remembered-set>` elements records.....

-The sub-increment runs a mark operation.
+The `<gc-op>` element records that the STW subincrement runs a mark operation.
 This operation begins the process of building a record of object liveness across the heap.

 ```xml
 <gc-op id="350" type="mark increment" timems="49.623" contextid="347" timestamp="2020-11-13T06:32:27.398">